FuelsEurope

 31 Dec 2024

-Their ask — The organization requests extending the support mechanism beyond 2030 to enable long-term investment decisions.
+Message — The organization requests extending the support mechanism beyond 2030 to enable long-term investment decisions.
 They argue the current 20 million allowance budget ending in 2030 cannot bridge the price gap between fossil kerosene and sustainable aviation fuels over the typical 10-15 year asset amortization period.
 They also seek safeguards against antitrust risks and inclusion of co-processed RFNBO fuels at 95% support levels.1234

-How it helps them — This would provide revenue certainty for 10-15 year fuel supply contracts and production facility investments.56
+Why — This would provide revenue certainty for 10-15 year fuel supply contracts and production facility investments.56

-Who loses — Taxpayers fund extended subsidies for an industry bridging to commercially viable sustainable fuel production.
+Impact — Taxpayers fund extended subsidies for an industry bridging to commercially viable sustainable fuel production.

 Meeting with Michał Kobosko (Member of the European Parliament)